floraclass/DResearch-funding-platform/README.md

 ## 🧱 Core Components

-### 1. `research-funding.clar`
+### 1. `contract-registry.clar`
-- The central engine: handles proposal creation, milestone tracking, funding logic, and pivot management.
+- A trusted directory that tracks and verifies contracts across the platform.

 ### 2. `expert-verification.clar`
 - Manages expert onboarding and milestone validation workflows.

-### 3. `research-token.clar`
-- A SIP-010 compliant fungible token used to facilitate all financial transactions.

-### 4. `contract-registry.clar`
-- A trusted directory that tracks and verifies contracts across the platform.

 ---